 Taking the more direct route home along highway 3 toward Beipu, we felt the change in weather with the approaching typhoon.
 Gusty winds blew flying debris as we raced against the approaching storm.
 We cruised along the country roads of Baoshan and came to the top of a ridge – just as the sunset turned the mountains into a blaze of pink, slightly angry-looking typhoon clouds.

 The end of a perfect day…possibly one of our last?
 Who knows.
 You never really know what’s around the next bend, what unimaginable beauty or intense storm might be waiting.
 So we kept moving forward, soaking in the magic and cherishing the day.

-We found the beauty before the storm…
+Living life on the edge, we found the beauty before the storm…